 Skip to Content

-Magnificent Stuffed Mushrooms (Vegetarian!)
+Magnificent Stuffed Mushroom

 Stuffed mushrooms are a classic party appetizer.
 Plump baby portobello caps stuffed with gooey cheese, spinach, crisp red peppers, and a few other goodies, baked with a crunchy cheesy top make for the perfect party appetizer!